-TIP: To create a rule from a template, click \.
+TIP: To create a rule from a template, click .

-Table 40: Property mapping rule details
+Table 41: Property mapping rule details

-Detail Description on Rule Types Select the rule type for a new rule.
-Value compare Compares the schema property value of the One Identity Manager schema with the value of a target system schema.

-Detail Description • Compares multi-value schema properties.
-The value list are compared element by element.
+Detail Description Rule Types Select the rule type for a new rule.
+Value Compares the schema property value of the One Identity compare Manager schema with the value of a target system schema. rule Multiple Compares multi-value schema properties.
+The value list are reference compared element by element.
 Missing values are added; rule superfluous value are deleted.
-Rule name Name for the e rule.
-The rule name must be unique within a mapping. nange rule names.
+Rule name Name for the rule.
+The rule name must be unique within a mapping.
+Click to change rule names.
 The rule name is used as key.
-Changes to the lay cause errors.
+Changes to the rule name may cause errors.
 Display name Rule display name.
-Mapping direction Both directions Property mapping rule is applied for both synchronization in the direction of the target system and synchronization direction One Identity Manager.
+Mapping direction Specify the permitted mapping direction for mapping selected schema properties.
+Both direc- Property mapping rule is applied for both synchronization in

+Detail Description. tions the direction of the target system and synchronization direction One Identity Manager.
 To the target system Property mapping rule is only used for synchronizing in the direction of the target system.
 To the One Identity Manager Property mapping rule is only used for synchronizing in the direction of the One Identity Manager.
 Do not assign The property mapping rule is ignored.
 You can set this value to disable a property mapping rule.
 Taken from mapping The mapping direction applies which is fixed in the mapping.
-Ignore mapping direction restrictions on adding Specifies who objects are a ether the given direction of mapping is ignored when new added.
-If this option is set, the property mapping rule can also be run if the synchronization mapping is in the opposite direction.
-Property mapping rules not assigned a mapping direction are also ignore when new objects are added.
-If this option objects are a is not set, the specify mapping direction is valid when new added.
-Example:
+Ignore Specifies wh ether the given direction of mapping is ignored when new mapping direction restrictions on adding objects are added.